juliusmarminge/raycast-tailwind-picker/README.md

 npm run dev
 ```

-You will then see the `Pick Color` command in Raycast.
+You will then see the `Pick Radix Color` & `Pick Tailwind Color` commands in Raycast.